This post may contain affiliate links. Please see my disclosure policy for details.

 Throughout the day the Disney cast put on a magical show on stage right outside Cinderella’s Castle.
 You can join Mickey, Minnie, Donald, Daisy, Goofy, Pluto, Olaf and some favourite characters for a dance and a sing-a-long.

-This show is all about making your Dreams come true and ends with a spectacular finale of fireworks shooting out of the Castle!
+This show is all about making your Dreams come true and ends with a spectacular finale of fireworks coming out of the Castle!

 There are many shows throughout the day with the first one around 11am.
 It’s a must watch and easy to see from directly in front of the castle.